meedan/meedan.com/README.md

 - install standalone global casper and slimerjs executables, for example on a mac with homebrew: `brew install casperjs slimerjs`
 - run the tests with `gulp test`

+## Pushy Pushy

+when the repo gets updated on github, an automatic build and deployment of meedan-com.dev.meedan.com is triggered